Mindspark is unique as it focuses on –

 How is the 'Sparkie Champ of the Week' selected?

 There is no definite number of Sparkies to become the weekly champ.
 The highest Sparkie earner is announced as the Sparkie Champ of the Week.
 If a child's usage is high along with a higher number of accurate answers, the child has a greater chance of becoming one.
+This feature is only available for Maths as of now.

 I'm getting unwanted Ads/pop-ups on Mindspark, How can I stop?